Care and Feeding

 What is the appropriate water temperature for discus fish?
 The ideal water temperature for discus is between 82 and 86 degrees Fahrenheit.
 The water we keep our discus in is 84 degrees Fahrenheit.
 When replacing the water, make sure the new water is at least one degree warmer than what is already in the tank.

 How often and how much should I change the water?
-We recommend changing their water biweekly.
+We recommend changing their water at least twice a week.
 Gravel vacuum the substrate, wipe out the aquarium tank and replace at least half of their water.
 Should you have over the recommended number of discus fish in the same tank, then you should change the water more often.

 How many discus can I keep in my aquarium?
 The general rule is roughly 10 gallons of water per one adult discus.
 A 215-gallon tank can accommodate 22 discus, while a 55-gallon tank can hold five or six.
 Unless you plan on changing the water with greater frequency, then I wouldn’t go over the standard limit as it could be difficult, depending on the size of your fish tank.